zeiss-digital-innovation/jee-mongodb-showcase/README.md

 # jee-mongodb-showcase
 Demo Application showing a JEE application using MongoDB with Morphia object mapping plus an Angular2 frontend.

+## JEE Backend

+Simple REST client with a MongoDB connection.

+Uses [Morphia Object Mapper](http://mongodb.github.io/morphia/) to work with MongoDB.

+Expects a MongoDB running on localhost:27017.
+(TODO: add configuration for url).

+### Build

+Run `mvn package`

+### Wildfly deployment

+Running `mvn install` will also deploy the war file to a running wildfly instance on localhost.

 ## Angular2 frontend

 Angular 2 client with Typescript displaying geo data via Google Maps.